Our Impact in 2025 By the Numbers

 UHS Behavioral Health facilities also received the following laudable distinctions:

-• UHS’ subsidiary in the United Kingdom, Cygnet, had “Outstanding” or “Good” ratings from the Care Quality Commission 17% higher than the rest of the independent mental health sector, making Cygnet a trusted provider for the National health Service and local government authorities.
+- Regarding UHS’ subsidiary in the United Kingdom, Cygnet, 84% of its services are rated “Outstanding” or “Good” from the Care Quality Commission, 17% higher than the national average.

 UHS uses comprehensive evidence-based clinical outcome assessment metrics to benchmark our performance in efforts to continuously enhance our patients’ experience and satisfaction.
 Sharing these results with patients and families weighing treatment options, as well as payers contemplating coverage decisions, validates the high quality of our services.